dcbaker/cython/docs/src/tutorial/cython_tutorial.rst

 see :ref:`compilation`).
 Your :file:`setup.py` should look like::

     from distutils.core import setup
-    from Cython.Build import cythonize
+    from Cython0.Build import cythonize

     setup(
         ext_modules = cythonize("helloworld.pyx")
     )

-To use this to build your Cython file use the commandline options:
+To use this to build your Cython0 file use the commandline options:

 .. sourcecode:: text